Terms of business

 bribe a foreign public official to do or reward them for doing, something improper

 24.3.
-Additionally, where applicable, a firm will prevent bribery being committed on its behalf by its employees and third parties.
+Additionally, where applicable, a firm will prevent bribery from being committed on its behalf by its employees and third parties.

 25.1.
 Both parties shall pay due regard to, and co-operate in respect of the observance of, any applicable international economic, financial or trade sanctions legislation.

 26.1.
-We aim to provide your with a high level of customer service at all times but, if you feel dissatisfied, please contact us by emailing us at firstname.lastname@example.org or by writing or telephoning us using the following details;
+We aim to provide you with a high level of customer service at all times but, if you feel dissatisfied, please contact us by emailing us at firstname.lastname@example.org or by writing or telephoning us using the following details;

 1 Minerva Court